mhogrefe/malachite/malachite-base/README.md

 [`bin_util/demo_and_bench`](https://github.com/mhogrefe/malachite/tree/master/malachite-base/src/bin_util/demo_and_bench).

 # Features
+- `random`: This feature provides some functions for randomly generating values.
+It is off by default to avoid pulling in some extra dependencies.
 - `test_build`: A large proportion of the code in this crate is only used for testing.
 For a typical user, building this code would result in an unnecessarily long compilation time and an unnecessarily large binary.
 Much of it is also used for testing